Coronavirus COVID-19 Office Update

 a.
 As a medical/surgical office we know how important cleanliness is and always maintain the highest standards of cleanliness.
 We continue to clean surfaces in our office with medical grade disinfectants and germicides that are effective against COVID-19, all other viruses, bacteria and fungi.

 b.
 Rest assured that hand washing by me and staff is strictly followed.
 Hand sanitizer is available to all staff and patients.
+All patients are asked to wear masks.

 c.
 We are asking that all patients with upper respiratory symptoms such as cough, fever, shortness of breath to please cancel and reschedule your appointments.
 We advise you to call your family doctor if you have any of these symptoms.
 Additionally, if you have recently traveled to a country with high rates of the coronavirus, please reschedule your visit for at least 14 days from the time of your visit.